Committee on Graduate Admissions

-The Department currently has sixteen highly interactive research groups and boasts a 4:1 graduate student to faculty ratio.
+The Department currently has 17 highly interactive research groups and boasts a 4:1 graduate student to faculty ratio.
 Most research groups typically include three to five graduate students, a postdoctoral associate, and one or two undergraduate student researchers.
 Graduate students in our program are given highly individualized attention.
 We encourage you to read about our faculty’s research on their webpages.

 A highly collaborative atmosphere pervades both the Department of Chemistry and the Georgetown University community as a whole.
 Chemistry graduate students enjoy immediate proximity to adjacent facilities in the Departments of Physics, Biology, Math, and Computer Science, as well as other university centers and institutes including the Georgetown University Medical Center, the Lombardi Comprehensive Cancer Center, and the Center for Infectious Disease.

 Many significant infrastructure improvements have taken place with more on the horizon.
 In 2006, the department office and one research group moved into space newly available in the Reiss Science Building.
 In early 2008, three synthesis-oriented research groups moved to newly renovated, first-class space in the Basic Science Building that includes a new, full-equipped instrumentation lab.
 The University broke ground in 2010 on a new science center, and we are excited about the move of many research groups into Regents Hall, pictured left, by August 2012.
 The new center will house several laboratories of the department and a new Institute of Soft Matter.
 To keep pace with our facilities improvements, internal funds and grants from the National Science Foundation assist us in regularly upgrading our equipment.